 Map according to Tan Qixiang 谭其骧 (1987), Zhongguo lishi ditu ji 中国历史地图集.
-Zhao was located in the northern parts of what is today the province of Shanxi, in mountaineous area, and therefore relatively safe against the attacks of Yan, Wei or Qin.
-In the north, Zhao built defensive wally against raids of nomad tribes which belong to the presurcors of the Great Wall built during the Qin and Han periods.
+Zhao was located in the northern parts of what is today the province of Shanxi, in mountaineous area, and therefore relatively safe against attacks from Yan, Wei or Qin.
+In the north, Zhao built defensive walls against raids of native tribes.
+Those belong to the presurcors of the Great Wall built during the Qin and Han periods.
 Click to enlarge.

 The ruling house of Zhao was related to the house of Qin.
 The ancestor of Qin was Wu Lai 惡來, who served the last ruler of the Shang dynasty 商 (17th-11th cent.
 BCE) and was killed, when King Wu 周武王 founded the Zhou dynasty.
 His brother Ji Sheng 季勝 is the ancestor of the house of Zhao.
 Strangely enough, both the annals of the state of Qin and those of Zhao mention Zao Fu 造父 as ancestor of their houses.
 In the annals of Zhao it is said that Zao Fu was the chief charioteer (yu 御) of King Mu of Zhou 周穆王 (10th cent.
 BCE) when the latter paid visit to the mythological Queen Mother of the West 西王母.
 Zao Fu was for his participation in the campaign against the Xu tribes 徐 in the southeast rewarded with the territory of Zhao 趙 (near modern Hongdong 洪洞, Shanxi), from which the dynastic name is derived.